 Megaphones don’t need genius ideas.

-Hello Everyone 12 months ago
+Hello Everyone about 1 year ago

 The Megaphonists are usually the ones who want to band books.
 At least in my experience.